apacheignite/documentation/service-grid/service-grid.md

 [/block]
 By default, an Ignite Service will be deployed on a random node (or nodes) depending on the cluster workload as it's described in the load balancing section above.

 In addition to this default approach, Ignite provides an API that allows limiting an Ignite Service deployment to a specific set of nodes.
-Two existed approaches are overviewed below.
+There are several approaches to do that and all of them are covered below.

 ##Node Filter Based Deployment